Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 endpoints, a real Hamming bottoms at 0.08 and would click at every grain boundary.

 **The grain RMS stage is a limiter, not a leveler.** Identity below 0.20, attenuation above.
-It never boosts — which is why input level matters on a guitar-level platform.
+It never boosts, which is why input level matters on a guitar-level platform.

 **Density never reaches its stated 2500 Hz.** The hybrid tanh/cubic scalar tops out at 0.906, so the real maximum is ~983 Hz.